gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 any Control Chunk is sent plain.
 No DATA chunks shall be sent in these states and DATA chunks received shall be silently discarded.

-- ENCRYPT chunks MAY be bundled with COOKIE-ECHO and COOKIE-ACK

 - When the Association is in states ENCRYPTED and in general in a state different than CLOSED, COOKIE-WAIT, COOKIE-ECHOED and CRYPT PENDING, any Control Chunk as well as Data chunks will be used for creating an SCTP payload that will be encrypted